 Having funds in Superannuation is usually a great financial structure from a tax perspective.
-Generally during a members’ working life earnings and contributions are taxed at 15%, then in retirement when they start an account based pension, the earnings are taxed at 0% (up to the $1.6 million transfer balance cap).
+Generally during a member’s working life earnings and contributions are taxed at 15%, then in retirement when they start an account based pension the earnings are taxed at 0% (up to the $1.6 million transfer balance cap).
 Despite this being a great way to invest your money, there should be an awareness of potential Death Benefits Tax upon the death of a member.

 When a member dies, if the spouse or child under 18 receives all of their Super, there is no Death Benefits Tax.
 If the death benefits are paid to a non-tax dependent, there is a 15%* Death Benefits Tax that applies.
-Examples of non-tax dependent could be adult children or estate (where ultimate beneficiaries are not the spouse or child under 18).
+Examples of a non-tax dependent could be an adult children or an estate (where ultimate beneficiaries are not the spouse or a child under 18).
 This tax is ultimately borne by the dependents.

 How does it work?

 Say, for example John had $2.1 million in his Super when he died made up of the following components:

 **Tax free component: $630,000 (30% of his balance)

 ***Taxable Component: $1,470,000 (70% of his balance)

 The death benefit gets paid out as a lump sum to his estate (beneficiaries will not be his spouse or a child under 18).

 The taxable component of $1,470,000 will be subject to 15% tax being $210,000.
 The $630,000 component is received tax free.

 Can anything be done to reduce this future tax?